Ronald Hutton: Shift towards pre-Christian religion and calendar customs: 1991–1998

-In the following years, Hutton released two books on British folklore, both of which were published by Oxford University Press: The Rise and Fall of Merry England: The Ritual Year 1400–1700 (1994) and The Stations of the Sun: A History of the Ritual Year in Britain (1996).
+Hutton followed with two books on British calendar customs, both published by Oxford University Press: The Rise and Fall of Merry England: The Ritual Year 1400–1700 (1994) and The Stations of the Sun: A History of the Ritual Year in Britain (1996).
 In these works he criticised commonly held attitudes, such as the idea of Merry England and the idea that folk customs were static and unchanging over the centuries.
-Once again, he was following prevailing expert opinion in doing so.
+These books proved popular among "more intellectual sectors of the Pagan milieu."
+In 1996, Hutton was also promoted to the rank of professor at Bristol University.